-Maps larger than 4x4 arcmin in size are executed in Large Map mode.
+Maps larger than 5 arcmin in diameter are executed in Large Map mode.
 The default large map mode is to perform cross-linked scans in two orthogonal scan directions.
-Some examples are given in Table 4.5 for the two different scan speeds: nominal $(30^{\circ}/s)$ and fast $(60^{\circ}/s)$.
+Some examples are given below for the two different scan speeds: nominal (30''/s) and fast (60''/s).
 The repetition factor refers to the number of A+B pairs.